 The Law Office of Michael R. Young invests in helping our clients achieve outcomes that are in their best interests and the best interests their family.
-Our four decades of collective experience enable us to adeptly handle even the most complex family law circumstances.
+Our seventy years of collective experience enable us to adeptly handle even the most complex family law circumstances.
 With an AV® rating from Martindale-Hubbell® and 10.0 Superb Avvo rating, our San Bernardino divorce attorneys stand out in our field.

 We are dedicated to providing exceptional legal guidance and representation.
-To begin with a free consultation, call (909) 315-4588!
+To schedule an initial consultation, call (909) 315-4588!

 You will first file a petition with the courts and have your spouse served by a process server.
 Second, they will need to respond with a contestation or no contestation.
 If the divorce is uncontested, it should run smoothly, but if your spouse contests the divorce then you can expect to go to trial.
 Either way, there is a waiting period of up to six months in order for a judge to grant the divorce or order a trial.